ansu5555/pdf-viewer-reactjs/README.md

     -   Type: _Function_
     -   Required: **false**
-    -   Description: A function that will be called on clicking on document load, total page number can be accessed in the function.
+    -   Description: A function that will be called on clicking on document load, total page count can be accessed in the function.

 -   `css`: